John Wojtowicz

-John Stanley Joseph Wojtowicz (/voi'touvIch/, voy-TOE-vitch; March 9, 1945 – January 2, 2006) was an American bank robber whose story inspired the film Dog Day Afternoon.
+John Stanley Joseph Wojtowicz (/vɔɪˈtoʊvɪtʃ/ voy-TOE-vitch; March 9, 1945 – January 2, 2006) was an American bank robber whose story inspired the film Dog Day Afternoon.

 Early life

 Wojtowicz was the son of a Polish father and an Italian-American mother, Terry Basso.

 Personal life

 Wojtowicz married Carmen Bifulco in 1967.
 Shortly thereafter Wojtowicz joined the military and served in Vietnam.
 Wojtowicz and Bifulco had two children and separated in 1969.

-In 1971, Wojtowicz met transgender woman Elizabeth Eden at the Feast of San Gennaro in New York City.
+In 1971, Wojtowicz met Elizabeth Eden.
 The two had a public wedding ceremony that year.

 Wojtowicz was at some point a member of the Gay Activists Alliance.
 He used at that time the alias "Littlejohn Basso", Basso being his mother's maiden name.

 Bank robbery

 On August 22, 1972, Wojtowicz, along with Salvatore Naturile and Robert Westenberg, attempted to rob a branch of the Chase Manhattan Bank at 450 Avenue P in Gravesend, Brooklyn.
 Westenberg fled the scene before the robbery got underway after he saw a police car on the street.
 Rather than quickly obtaining the money and fleeing as planned, Wojtowicz and Naturile ended up holding seven Chase Manhattan bank employees hostage for fourteen hours.
 Wojtowicz, a former bank teller, had some knowledge of bank operations.

 Naturile was killed by an FBI agent during the final moments of the incident.
 Wojtowicz was arrested.

 An article in the Los Angeles Times reported that the heist was meant to pay for Eden's gender-affirming sexual reassignment surgery (male-to-female).
 However, veteran Village Voice columnist Arthur Bell, who knew Wojtowicz and was tangentially involved in the hostage negotiations, reported that paying for Eden's surgery was only peripheral to the real motive.
 The attempted heist was, Bell stated, a Mafia operation that went horribly wrong.